LilyPad Arduino USB is open-source hardware! You can build your own board using the following files:

 - PWM: 3, 9, 10, 11, and 13.
 Provide 8-bit PWM output with the analogWrite() function.

 - LED: 13.
 There is a built-in LED connected to digital pin 13.
 When the pin is HIGH value, the LED is on, when the pin is LOW, it's off.

 - Analog Inputs: A2-A5.
 The LilyPad Arduino USB has 4 analog inputs, labeled A0 through A11, all of which can also be used as digital i/o.
 Each analog input provide 10 bits of resolution (i.e. 1024 different values).
 By default the analog inputs measure from ground to 5 volts, though is it possible to change the upper end of their range using the analogReference() function.

 See also the mapping between Arduino pins and ATmega32u4 ports.

 The LilyPad Arduino USB also supports I2C (TWI).
-The Arduino software includes a Wire library to simplify use of the I2C bus; see the documentation for details.
+The Arduino software includes a Wire Library

 You can also bypass the bootloader and program the microcontroller through the ICSP (In-Circuit Serial Programming) header.
 While the holes are too small to insert pins into, you can insert male header pins into the ISP connector on your programmer and press them against the ICSP header on the board (from above).